EPIImperial/EPIImperial.github.io/index.md

 |Summer Bank Holiday:|			    30 August 2027|

 Again, NOTE that on this one year postgraduate course, assessment submissions may take place outside the main term / exam periods.

+**Internships**

+Given the intensive course schedule outlined above, Internships are not permitted while enrolled on the MSc Epidemiology.